temporalio/documentation/ASSEMBLY_REPORT.md

 839 information nodes are attached to guides.

-The "Link Magic" Activity has transformed the following "information node" identifiers into site paths:
+The "Link Magic" Activity transformed the following "information node" identifiers into site paths:

 concepts/what-is-visibility -> /visibility#